King's Sedgemoor Drain: Construction

-An Act of 1791 authorised improvements to the drainage of the peat lands of King's Sedgemoor.
+The Sedgmoor Drainage Act 1791 (31 Geo.
+3. c.
+91) authorised improvements to the drainage of the peat lands of King's Sedgemoor.
 The existing outfalls for the moor were inadequate.
 Cowhouse Clyse, near Andersea on the River Parrett, was too high to work well, and Bennett Clyse, a little further downstream, was not working at all.
 The five commissioners who were appointed under the act proposed a new drainage channel from the area to an existing sluice called Dunball Clyse, and asked William White, a surveyor from Wedmore near Wells, to carry out a survey.
 White found a suitable route, but there were some misgivings, as the area is separated from the coast by a slightly higher ridge of clay, and the scheme involved cutting nearly 2.5 mi of drain to a depth of 15 ft through this ridge, in order to provide the necessary gradient for the water to flow.
 He was supported in this by John Billingsley, one of the commissioners who farmed near Sutton Mallet, but who had written a book on the agriculture of Somerset, and the drainage of the levels.
 He could see no alternative, and so the advice of the engineer William Jessop was sought.
 Jessop supported White and Billingsley in his assessment of the options, and so the route was adopted.